 What you’re hiring influences your entire hiring process

 Once you’ve decided what to hire for you can decide what questions to ask, what you want your interview process to look like, who you want as interviewers, and how you’ll evaluate the candidate.
 If you decide these things up front you make your hiring process less prone to bias.

 For example, if you’re hiring for potential you might not want to explore if the candidate knows what a user story map or what WSJF is.
 Instead how the candidate has developed as a person, and in her role is more important.
 And figuring out what kind of support she needs is also important.
 You could spend time exploring courses they’ve taken, books they’ve read, the feedback they’ve received etc. In contrast, when hiring for experience you’ll want to know exactly how much they know about PO-ship.
 You might want to see work samples e.g. road maps they’ve created, backlogs they’ve managed etc.

 The same goes for team empathy.
 If your team has empathy you might want to know how much empathy your candidates have for their customers in their current roles and how they engage them.
 If your team doesn’t have empathy you might want to explore how well the candidate understands your target audience and the market.

 Common anti-patterns are…

-- That organisations try to recruit a perfect match, don’t find one, then decide to chose someone they liked.
-However this person wasn’t interviewed based on your actual conditions or needs so you don’t know whether the person is a good match or not.
+- That organizations try to recruit a perfect match, don’t find one, then decide to choose someone they liked.
+However, this person wasn’t interviewed based on your actual conditions or needs so you don’t know whether the person is a good match or not.

 - The hiring manager doesn’t have time to explore this and just wants to recruit a PO as quickly as possible.
 Sometimes it’s because a PO is leaving and other times it’s because there are important market opportunities.
 But if the hiring manager doesn’t have time now just wait and see what happens when you hire someone who’s needs and strengths are misaligned with your expectations, needs, and conditions.